jeffreykegler/hoonlint/misc/whitespace.md

 Whitespace in other Hoon expressions is always an "ace" -- a single space.
-For these Hoon expressions in which all whitespace is an ace, there is no latitude in the use of whitespace, and no need for conventions of the kind described in this document.
+For these Hoon expressions in which all whitespace is an ace, there is no latitude in the use of whitespace, and therefore no need for any conventions.

 # Terminology